Position:Lead Teacher English Language Arts Elementary District Level Position

 The Opportunity:

-Lead Teachers are district leaders and content-specific experts who ensure common research-based and culturally responsive instructional practices are consistently implemented throughout the partnership with colleagues they use their content-specific expertise to lead support and evaluate curriculum assessments instruction coaching intervention and professional learning focused on specific grades throughout the district.
-They engage stakeholders in achieving district and department goals through ongoing communication resource development progress monitoring and as needed individualized school-based support.
-They are data-driven organized strategic thinkers who are deeply committed to establishing systems and structures that ensure equitable student outcomes are achieved and sustained.
+Lead Teachers also referred to as District Instructional Leads (DILs) are district leaders and content-specific experts who ensure common research-based and culturally responsive instructional practices are consistently implemented at each school throughout the partnership with department colleagues they use their content-specific expertise to lead support and evaluate curriculum assessments instruction coaching intervention and professional learning focused on elementary grades throughout the district.
+They also engage stakeholders in achieving district and department goals through ongoing communication resource development progress monitoring and as needed individualized school-based support.
+DILs are data-driven organized strategic thinkers who are deeply committed to supporting school-based leaders instructional coaches interventionists and classroom teachers in providing rigorous responsive instruction that results in equitable student outcomes.

 Key Responsibilities:

-- Development implementation and review of districtwide ELA systems resources curriculum and professional learning that ensure alignment of rigorous research-based and culturally responsive instruction.
+With the ELA Director and role-alike colleagues develop implement and support districtwide systems resources curriculum and professional learning that ensures alignment of rigorous research-based and culturally responsive literacy instruction.

-- Ongoing team department and professional learning opportunities to ensure classroom teachers interventionists and school-based coaches have deep shared knowledge of evidence-based data-driven practices and instructional priorities.
+Provide ongoing professional learning opportunities to ensure classroom teachers interventionists and school-based coaches have deep shared knowledge of evidence-based practices and instructional priorities.

-- Ongoing internal and external communication related to curriculum assessment instruction and content-specific resources and opportunities.
+Provide ongoing internal and external communications related to curriculum assessment instruction and content-specific resources and opportunities.

-- Preparation of reports and presentations related to the evaluation of program effectiveness student outcomes and progress toward department goals and initiatives for internal and/or external stakeholders.
+Contribute to the review and revision of curricular units and materials including generating reports and presentations related to program evaluation student outcomes and progress toward specific goals and initiatives for stakeholders.

-- Evaluate and support assigned building-based coaches interventionists and/or educators in developing implementing and monitoring progress towards goals (through observation feedback and professional learning).
+Evaluate and support building-based literacy coaches interventionists and/or educators in developing implementing and monitoring progress towards goals (through observation feedback and professional learning).

 Your Skill Set: